 He almost invested his points right then and there, but he resisted the temptation.
 This wasn't a choice to be made lightly, and there were still tons of trees he hadn't even looked at.
 There were options for any type of combat you could think of, unless you liked Bards, that was.
 There wasn't anything even remotely like a charisma tree, though there was ‘psionics’, which looked like it might turn into something like that eventually.
-Hard to tell when the only tier one spell was ‘mental blast’, which appeared to be just a different flavor of firebolt.
+Hard to tell when the only tier zero spell was ‘mental blast’, which appeared to be just a different flavor of firebolt.

 Rain was jerked out of the rabbit hole his thoughts had been exploring when his foot detected an absence of the road.
 He pitched forward, shouting as his foot struck the ground about thirty centimeters lower than he was expecting.
 His ankle twisted and there was a horrible snapping sound as he fell, shortly followed by a sickening crack as his nose slammed into the earth.
 He hadn't even tried to protect his face as the still open skills menu was blocking his view.

 “Huuururr,” Rain tried to scream through a mouthful of dirt.
 He suddenly felt himself being hoisted up and set gently down.
 His ankle immediately rolled and he started to fall again.
 Whoever had lifted him guided him down, so thankfully he didn't end up with a broken tailbone to go with his nose and ankle.
 Through the pain, he heard Hegar's grating laughter.

 Seriously?
 Holy fuck this hurts.
 Not funny.
 Owwww.

 He heard Ameliah say a word and felt her hand on his ankle.
 Suddenly, the pain was gone.
 She repeated the word and he saw her hand pass through the floating blue skills screen to touch his nose.
 He felt it pop back into place as the pain receded.
 Healing Word, tier zero, restoration.
 Rain thought, still in shock.